How to Pronounce Ukulele: Hawaiian/English

 The ukulele is a casual, enjoyment-oriented pursuit for 90% of people.
 Everyone you meet is usually very upbeat and encouraging.

-As someone who lives in the islands and has roots in an old-school Hawaiian music tradition, I feel like that’s a perspective I can try to add to the conversation.
-But I’m just another haole guy so take it with a grain of salt.
+As someone who lives in the islands and has roots in an old-school Hawaiian music tradition, I feel like this is a perspective I can add to the conversation without all the heated emotion.

 How We Got Here: A Crash Course in Hawaiian History